pilgrimage to Rome, to be there 21 January 2001, in quest

 Chaucer gave Saint Cecilia's Legend to his Second Nun to tell in the Canterbury Tales.
 Saint Birgitta of Sweden used to pray daily to Saint Agnes of Rome who, in a vision, offered to her her own mosaiced crown and who, as a native speaker and a woman, succeeding in teaching the Swedish saint her needed Latin, which her male ecclesiasts had failed to do.

+as her two patrons, Saint Agnes and Saint Lawrence.
 Don Divo Barsotti preached on an

 Cecilia's bravery by his grandmother, and so became a priest,

 their lives for the Church, and so wove the tapestry of their

 history.
 The 'Agnus Dei', 'Lamb of God', in Swedish, 'Gods

 Lamm', is both male and female.
 As had been Christ's Lovers in

 Archbishop, Bishop, priest, or laywoman, can forget their